 For example, you might want users to run a Generate Spreadsheet Action on a Record whenever they want.
 If so, you can create a Button that fires this Action.

-Action Buttons can be configured to display in one of two places: on View Pages or on the App's Dashboard.
+Action Buttons can be configured to display in one of two places: View Pages or the App's Dashboard.

-- View Page Action Buttons: When clicked, these Buttons usually run an Action on a single Record -- the one that is currently being viewed by the user.
+- View Page Action Buttons: When clicked, these Buttons usually perform an Action on a single Record—the one the user is viewing.

-- Dashboard Bulk Action Buttons: These Buttons work in bulk -- they run the same Action on many different Records at the same time.
-A user browses to an App’s Dashboard, selects all of the Records that they want to run the Action on, and then clicks the Button.
+- Dashboard Bulk Action Buttons: These Buttons work in bulk, running the same Action on many different Records simultaneously.
+A user browses to an App’s Dashboard, selects all the Records on which they want to run the Action, and then clicks the Button.

 An Action Button can optionally accept a Condition that will affect if and when the Button displays.
 For example, you could create a Condition that only displays a Button to a certain type of user (e.g., only Managers).